Claude (AI): Claude 4

 On May 22, 2025, Anthropic released two more models: Claude Sonnet 4 and Claude Opus 4.
-Anthropic added API features for developers: a code execution tool, a connector to its Model Context Protocol, and Files API.
-It classified Opus 4 as a "Level 3" model on the company's four-point safety scale, meaning they consider it so powerful that it poses "significantly higher risk".
-Anthropic reported that during a safety test involving a fictional scenario, Claude and other frontier LLMs often send a blackmail email to an engineer in order to prevent their replacement.
+Anthropic added API features for developers: a code execution tool, "connectors" to external tools using its Model Context Protocol, and Files API.
+Anthropic classified Opus 4 as a "Level 3" model on the company's four-point safety scale, meaning they consider it so powerful that it poses "significantly higher risk".
+Anthropic reported that during a safety test involving a fictional scenario, Claude and other frontier LLMs often sent a blackmail email to an engineer in order to prevent their replacement.